How to Share Funds with Co-Investigators: Sub-awards

 • In some cases, the PI is free to transfer as much of the funding to a co-investigator as needed.
 In other cases, the amount intended for the co-investigator(s) is defined in the Primary Agreement, and any changes to those amounts require the sponsor’s approval first.
 Be sure to understand the rules that affect changes to transfer amounts

-• Sub-grant agreements normally include the same terms and conditions for the co-investigator and their institution as does the Primary Agreement or the award between the sponsor and U of T. This ensures U of T can meet the sponsor’s expectations
+• Sub-award agreements normally include the same terms and conditions for the co-investigator and their institution as does the Primary Agreement or the award between the sponsor and U of T. This ensures U of T can meet the sponsor’s expectations

-• There may be disagreement about some terms and conditions in the sub-grant agreement drafted for your co-investigator.
+• There may be disagreement about some terms and conditions in the sub-award agreement drafted for your co-investigator.
 Your RSO or IPO contact will negotiate a solution where possible, keeping the PI in the loop and seeking input where required as the negotiation process unfolds

 • The way the co-investigator’s institution receives the funds will vary depending on the Primary Agreement or the award between U of T and the sponsor.
+The payment details are described in the UTRAC – Sub-awards page for the award.

 • In some cases, the co-investigator’s institution will prepare invoices covering specified periods of time for the actual costs incurred.
-The PI will receive the invoice, seek clarification if need be, and once satisfied, approve it for payment by the Business Officer
+The PI will receive the invoice, seek clarification if need be, and once satisfied, approve it for payment by the Business Officer.

 • In other cases, the sponsor will permit U of T to send funds in advance of spending.
-A staff member within the Division of the Vice-President, Research and Innovation (VPRI) can arrange for a funds transfer to occur once the sub-grant agreement or amendment has been signed by both institutions
+Your RSO or IPO contact for the award can arrange for a funds transfer to occur once the sub-award agreement or amendment has been signed by both institutions

 Cross-appointments at an Affiliated Hospital